LS6-Events/astra/README.md

 ### CLI (CI/CD)
 GenGo also has a method for running the program from the command line, which is useful for CI/CD pipelines.
 To use it, follow the instructions in the [CLI documenation](./docs/cli.md).

+### Blacklist

+GenGo can also blacklist certain functions from being parsed.
+This is useful if you have a function that you don't want to be parsed, such as a function that is used for testing.
+To use this, follow the instructions in the [blacklist documentation](./docs/blacklisting.md).

 ### Logging
 We use [ZeroLog](https://www.github.com/rs/zerolog) for logging, which is a fast and lightweight logging library.
 By default we have `info` level logging configured, but to specify `debug`, you can add a configuration option to the `New` function
 ```go